 To be able to sign your exe files with Microsoft Signtool, you must ensure that:

-- If you don’t yet have a code signing certificate, check our previous article, including detailed information on how to get one.
+- You have purchased and installed a code signing certificate.
+Don’t have one yet?
+No worries.
 You can purchase code signing certificates from publicly trusted certificate authorities (CAs) like DigiCert and Sectigo.

-- Signtool is included in your Windows software development kit (SDK).
+- Microsoft Signtool is already installed on your machine.
 If it’s not installed on your machine, you must first download and install it.
+Signtool is included in the Windows software development kit (SDK).

 - Locate Visual Studio on your device and select Change.